j0lvera/pgbudget/QUERIES.md

 where
     -- filter to only include budget categories (equity accounts that aren't system accounts) a.type = 'equity'
-    and a.name not in ('Income', 'Unallocated')
+    and a.name not in ('income', 'unallocated')

 -- include all transactions affecting each account left join data.transactions t on